 My previous post I updated everyone on what I was accomplishing during my time of silence.
 I briefly touched on my latest project off of my new AVL loom.
 Today, I wanted to explain a little bit more in-depth in regards to the type of project that I made and why I decided on this particular project.

 I decided that I needed to learn how to weave a blanket that was beyond the throw size.
-I also needed to learn how to dress the loom with more then just a sample sized warp.
-So, my decision was to make a king sized cotton blanket.
+I also needed to learn how to dress the loom with more than just a sample sized warp.
+So, my decision was to make a king-sized cotton blanket.
 The width would require me to learn how to seam together panels, and also how to finish a large piece.
 The cotton was for cost effectiveness.

 After working through the section process (which taught me how to adjust my math formulas and what key numbers I need to keep in mind while dressing the loom.)
 The threading and reed sleying process though simple at first, also arranged its own series of challenges.
 I had grown accustomed to my wire heddles and how to hold the warp threads in my fingers in order to bring them through the heddles in the front to back manner.
 On the AVL I am going from back to front.
 The heddles are now texslov- which for some crazy reason my eyes have a really hard time seeing (especially working through sixteen harnesses).
 I was over halfway through the width of the warp before I was able to get into a rhythm.
 Even though I was able to find my rhythm, my eyes were skipping the harnesses and once I pulled everything through the reed, I had twisted warps and missed sections of pattern.
 I spent more time fixing pattern mistakes then I did actually threading the heddles.
 What did I learn during this stage of the process?
 To wear my glasses and to take one section at a time until I am 100% comfortable with the amount of harnesses.